Brunyview/nx-ionic-angular-standalone/libs/ionic-app/core/feature-tabs/README.md

-# ionic-app-core-feature-tabs
+# ionic-app-shared-layout-tabs

-This library was generated with [Nx](https://nx.dev).
+Defines the tab layout and routing for the application.

 ## Running unit tests

-Run `nx test ionic-app-core-feature-tabs` to execute the unit tests.
+Run `nx test ionic-app-shared-layout-tabs` to execute the unit tests.